falcopackages/falco-template-repository/README.md

 ![image](https://github.com/user-attachments/assets/2f43ce91-0a11-4dc7-a274-bd4f30dafffb)

-Once created, your new repository will execute a GitHub Actions workflow that uses cookiecutter to rewrite the repository to the desired state.
+Once created, your new repository will execute a GitHub Actions workflow that uses falco-cli to rewrite the repository to the desired state.
 This make take 30 seconds or so.